Cathy Glass, November 2008

 Ask any experienced foster carer in England if they are surprised by the shocking case of ‘Baby P’, and they will reply ’no’.
 Horrified, appalled and in tears, yes, but not surprised that it has happened.
 Ask any experienced foster carer if such a tragedy can happen again and they will reply ‘yes’, unless there are huge changes within the system for safeguarding vulnerable children.

 A foster carer is one of the few professionals who is able to see ‘the system’ on the inside, and maybe the only professional able to view it objectively.
 We see how it works, warts and all, and we know when it isn’t working.
 And it isn’t working now in many areas.
 Unless money is found in the government purse to facilitate change another tragedy will happen.
 For without doubt, right now, at this very minute, there is another child suffering as Baby P did, its circumstances acknowledged but not acted on.

 When the child care protection system works well, children’s lives are literally saved (see Tayo in Hidden), but when it doesn’t work children like Jodie (Damaged), are damaged for life, sometimes killed.
-Two children a week die at the hands of their parents, and many more are badly abused.
+A child dies every week at the hands of their parents, and many more are badly abused.
 I, like thousands of experienced foster carers, know what is wrong with the system – we do battle with it every day, and it is this:

 • Too few social workers with too many cases.
 There are only so many hours in a day and conscientious social workers sacrifice their evenings and weekends to write reports, having spent their days on home visits, attending court, meetings, and conferences.